Jopik1/filmot-title-restorer/README.md

 Changelog:

+    08 April 2022
+    Due to a YouTube format change version 0.34 did not work properly and erroneously detected working videos as deleted.
+    Fixed by detecting the channel name which is missing on deleted videos in the current format.
+    Please update to the current version - version 0.35.

     Added support for dark mode (highlight and link color adjust appropriately when script executes)

     Added support for full format playlists, For example: https://www.youtube.com/playlist?list=PLgAG0Ep5Hk9IJf24jeDYoYOfJyDFQFkwq